- Law Clerk to the Honorable Stephen A. Higginson, United States Court of Appeals for the Fifth Circuit

 Chloé is a Board Member and Committee Chair for the Younger Lawyers Division of the Federal Bar Association's New Orleans Chapter.
-She is also the Treasurer for the Tulane Law Review Alumni Association.
+She is also the President for the Tulane Law Review Alumni Association.
 Chloé also maintains a strong pro bono practice, representing indigent and pro se litigants in federal court and providing appellate consulting to non-profit and public interest organizations.